wmanley/wmanley.github.io/_posts/2024-02-20-primer-facebooks-htmx-from-2010.markdown

 ### Why is this interesting?

 * The core idea is the same as HTMX, which is currently riding high in the hype cycle - but 14 years ago, and applied within a megacorp.
 I view the current enthusiasm about HTMX as very much a reaction to SPA misery - both as a user (slow brittle websites) and as a developer (increased complexity and lines of code).
-In this case the technology was introduced at the same time, and within the same organistaion as react!
+In this case the technology was introduced at the same time, and within the same organisation as react!
 * Like many YouTube videos I'm left with the question "What happened next?".
 How widely did they end up applying this?
 What happened to the 300 people within facebook at the time that knew about it?
-It can't have made that much of an impression on them at the time - they didn't disperse and evangelize.
+It can't have made that much of an impression on them at the time - they didn't disperse and evangelise.
 Why did react win inside facebook?
 Why, why, why?

   Speculation: